Codecademy/docs/README.md

 <br>

 ## What is Codepedia?
-Codepedia is intended to be a free, easily accessible reference for coding terms and concepts available to learners the world over.
+Codepedia is intended to be a free, easily accessible reference for coding terms and concepts available to learners all over the world.
 If you forget what JavaScript hoisting is, we want you to be able to look up "JS hoisting" on any search engine, click a Codepedia entry as the first result, and have an answer in seconds.

 To make the Codepedia vision clearer, [we even created a demo site](https://codecademy.github.io/codepedia/)!
 The UI is liable to change a lot, but the basic principles are there.